 It is not therapy.
 There is no “diagnosis,” no “treatment plan,” no counseling or advice-giving.
 It is, however, an intensive personal-growth workshop that is designed to touch deep emotions, raise self-understanding and build self-esteem, assertiveness and healthy personal boundaries.

-The program was co-developed by Rich Wyler, who had personally experienced a significant reduction in his former same-sex attractions, and David Matheson, a licensed professional counselor.
+The program was developed by Rich Wyler, who had personally experienced a significant transformation from his former same-sex attractions, in consultation with a licensed professional counselor.

 Before organizing the first Journey Into Manhood weekend in 2002, Rich Wyler had already accumulated some 600 hours of experience, training, and practice facilitating in-depth self-discovery work.
 He has since become a certified life coach and accumulated an additional 3,000-plus hours of hands-on experience facilitating deep personal-growth work in experiential self-discovery settings in five countries.

 Since the first Journey Into Manhood in 2002, at least 37 licensed therapists, psychologists, and psychiatrists from three countries — as well as many medical doctors — have served on the volunteer team running the program and have personally affirmed its value for those who want what we offer.

 We currently have six men qualified to lead Journey Into Manhood weekends.
 Three are licensed mental health professionals, two are professional life coaches, and all have a great depth of experience in facilitating deep personal-growth work through hundreds or even thousands of hours of experiential personal-growth programs.

 The rest of the volunteers — about 15 to 20 men — typically have all been through the Journey Into Manhood program.
 They volunteer to return to “pay forward” the great benefit that they gained.
 Senior volunteer facilitators typically have between 5 to 20 prior workshop experiences and hands-on training with Journey Into Manhood, and most have attended and staffed other organizations’ experiential healing programs as well.

 Who attends the program and why?